JBinUP Review

 • Easy-to-use graphic user interface

-• Supports multiple operating systems
+• Supports multiple news servers

-• SSL and Standard connection support
+• SSL and standard connection support

-• Multiple language support
+• Multi-language support

 • Unlimited connections